basakritu/Finetuning-Large-Language-Models/README.md

 # Data Preparation:
-Learn how to prepare your data effectively to get the most out of your finetuning process.
+Prepare your data effectively to get the most out of your finetuning process.

 # Training and Evaluation: